Events Honouring The National Day of Truth and Reconciliation

 thewestdale.ca

-Listen to music Friday at noon in a prerecorded concert.
+Listen to music from a prerecorded concert.

 This week Lacey Hill is on the screen in Central Library’s Hamilton Room.
 A soulful musician, singer, and songwriter, Hill composes her music on the Six Nations of the Grand River reserve.
 She grew up “down the bush” (slang for on the reserve) where her passion for singing emerged when she was a toddler.